OpenStackSanDiego/ServiceChains/LabSetup.md

 Each workshop lab environment has been allocated a set of IP addresses with external connectivity.
 These IP addresses need to be setup within OpenStack.

-Please refer to the <A HREF="https://github.com/OpenStackSanDiego/ServiceChains/blob/master/Workshop%20External%20Subnets.csv">Workshop External Subnets"</A> to find your assigned IP addresses.
+Please refer to the <A HREF="https://github.com/OpenStackSanDiego/ServiceChains/blob/master/Workshop%20External%20Subnets.csv" target="_blank">Workshop External Subnets</A> to find your assigned IP addresses.
 We've provided some scripts to setup the external and internal networking.
 However, you'll need to update the external networking script with your specific assigned IP addresses.

 ### Load the OpenStack priviledges
 ```bash